 Payment method: Cash for licensed taxis, WeChat Wallet, and Alipay.
 Normally you have to go in and manually “pay” for the ride (and you won’t be able to request another ride until you’ve cleared your debts), but you can also set up “automatic payment” which will deduct as soon as the driver taps the arrive button.
 For company reimbursement purposes, if you do not pay cash or you use Didi private car services, you can request receipts to be sent to you for free if the fare is above RMB 200.

 Verdict: Didi is the most convenient way to order a licensed taxi without having to add a tip.
 Since you’ve already inputted GPS locations and addresses, it also does not require much communication with the driver.
 The Kuàichē function is significantly cheaper, especially since Didi regularly gives users vouchers and coupons.
 While Kuàichē cars can be domestic, or even electric, Zhuānchē has higher standards where drivers are often professional chauffeurs working on the side.
 Pīnchē is the cheapest option of all as it is a legitimate carpool, but can be a slower alternative due to pitstops.

 Photo: BFISHADOW and POELOQ (Flickr)

+Editor’s note: This article had a section about Uber, but it was removed since the company had merged with Didi.
 This article originally appeared on pages 52 and 53 of the 2016 Home and Relocation Guide.
 Click here for your free online copy.
-To find out how you can obtain a hard copy, contact firstname.lastname@example.org.
+To find out how you can obtain a hard copy, contact email@example.com.